Bambo-Rambo/RNG-Guides/NormalWild-FS-RNG.md

 ### Preparation

-Load and save the game in the appropriate grass/cave tile for your location according to the following albums:
+Load the game and save in the appropriate spot for your location according to the following albums:

 * [XY](https://imgur.com/a/pGk0bhM)
 * [ORAS](https://imgur.com/a/B3URhjo)

-Soft reset your game and proceed to the following screen:
+Soft reset your game and stop in the following screen, which is when your Initial Seed is being determined:

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Wild/Wild3.png)

-The Initial Seed (MT) has just been determined.
-Let's put it in 3DS RNG Tool and see what we can hit (careful not to confuse MT with TinyMT seed).
+Let's put it in 3DS RNG Tool and see what we can hit (careful not to confuse MT with TinyMT seeds).

 My target is Zoroark so I have to set the Gender Ratio to 7:1.
 If you are using a synchronizer, check the **Assume synced** button and your synchronizer's nature in order to get accurate gender and nature results.